-Editor's Note: Welcome back to our column Tacology, in which taco sage José R. Ralat explores the development of tacos and taco culture from Mexico to the world.
+Editor's Note: Welcome back to our newest column Tacology, in which taco sage José R. Ralat explores the development of tacos and taco culture from Mexico to the world.
 He'll tackle taco memes and myths.
 He'll take us to nascent taco operations across Europe and Asia.
 He'll get fancy pants and old school.
 In this installment, Ralat introduces us to the tortilla factory owner who provides Dallas' best taquerias with the best tortillas in the city.

 The breakfast taco is worthy of taking up pitchforks and torches for.
 It's the celebrity of the taco world.
 You might have heard about a spat over breakfast tacos.
 It was over an article by New York-based writer Matthew Sedacca, who claimed that Austin was the true home of breakfast tacos—not San Antonio, Corpus Christi, or the Rio Grande Valley.
 People freaked out.
 Most of the flame war, however, was tongue-in-cheek outrage.
 Take the petition to exile the author of the article that sparked the intra-state conflict, for example: "The subject of tacos, especially in reference to their origin and quality, has long been a sensitive issue and constant source of inter-regional strife within Texas."